 Add Transactions Manually

 The first, and recommended, option is to use TaxBit's Add Transaction feature right in your account.
-You can select Add Transactions, and then click Add Transaction to manually enter the details of an individual transaction.
+Go to your Transactions Page > Select Add Transactions > Enter the details of your transaction.

 From this screen, you can fill in all of the details like: